zjs919/iRML/README.md

 # iRML Semantic-aware Communication Networks
 Codes for the paper

-**Imitation Learning-based Implicit Semantic-aware Communication Networks: Multi-layer Representation and Collaborative Reasoning** to be seen on *the IEEE Journal on Selected Areas in Communications*.
+**Imitation Learning-based Implicit Semantic-aware Communication Networks: Multi-layer Representation and Collaborative Reasoning** by Yong Xiao, Zijian Sun, Guangming Shi, Dusit Niyato accepted with minor revision at *IEEE Journal on Selected Areas in Communications (JSAC)*.

 ## How to Use
 Follow the instructions under different folders to get the numerical results of each module within the proposed architecture.